A horse that charges, lies down in curves, doesn't stay focused... What can you do about it?

 Aurélie, professional rider and breeder:

-Don't make the sessions too long !
-This will be counterproductive as both of you will be annoyed.
-It is better to keep your session very short in order to keep your horse with you as much as possible.
+Above all, don't make your sessions too long !
+This will be counter-productive, as you'll both be getting annoyed.
+It's better to keep your session as short as possible, so you can keep your horse with you as much as possible.

 Tip 2: